nile-roth/Cs386_TeamProject/Readme.md

 ## Getting Started

+* Clone the respository in VS code

+* Commit changes / Make a pull request to main branch

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.